canonical/discourse-gatekeeper/README.md

     what the action does, you can easily revert back to the previous documentation.
 Be sure to file an issue with the reason if the action does something unexpected or you would prefer it to do something different.
 5. Trigger the action manually or via automated processes (either in the CI or in the release pipeline).
 We also suggest you to include a log of the created URLs as part of the action, e.g.
-   Add this action to your desired workflow.
-For example:

     ```yaml
       steps: